2win9s/Wo-Long-Zhu-Ge-/README.md

 python libraries we need
-numpy(basically necessary if you are doing any math in python) pickle(comes in the standard python stuff)
-REMEMBER NOT EVERYTHING WORKS YET!!
+numpy(basically necessary if you are doing any math in python) pickle(comes in the standard python stuff) basically possibly the 2 most essential python libruaries for ml REMEMBER NOT EVERYTHING WORKS YET!!